Our Communication Philosophy

 RSD recognizes the right of its students to have full and ongoing access to language and communication, both incidental and planned.
 Optimal access to all communication is vital to our students’ academic and social development.
 American Sign Language (ASL) and English are the languages used at RSD for communication and instruction.

 RSD is fully committed to ensuring that our students reach their maximum potential in ASL and English, while also supporting their individual communication needs.
-Recognizing that ASL and English are unique, distinct separations and clear boundaries between both languages are not only ideal but crucial and necessary also.
-To that end, RSD will serve as a language-rich environment for our deaf and hard of hearing students.
+Recognizing that ASL and English are unique, distinct separations and clear boundaries between both languages are not only ideal but crucial and necessary.
+To that end, RSD will serve as a language-rich environment for our deaf and hard-of-hearing students.

 - RSD is a bilingual, diverse, multicultural, and inclusive school.

 - Making optimal use of their cultural capital, students will apply their knowledge, experiences, and connections in order to succeed in life.

 - Individual Education Plan requirements for language, communication, and speech will be met through each student's area of strength (i.e., American Sign Language, Printed English, or Spoken English).